-Andrew Yang Warns There Is No Guarantee Impeaching Trump Will Be Successful
+Andrew Yang Says There Is No Guarantee Impeaching Trump Will Be Successful

 "I 100% can win," he said.
 "I'm running to solve the biggest problems of our time."

 Yang has never run for public office and was a relative unknown before he launched his Oval Office bid.
-He has managed to breakthrough a crowded Democratic field with a sobering message that new technologies are already responsible for killing millions of American jobs.
+He has managed to break through a crowded Democratic field with a sobering message that new technologies are already responsible for killing millions of American jobs.

 His signature proposal of a universal basic income, which his campaign calls a "freedom dividend," would give every American adult $1,000 a month, no strings attached.
 Yang says he would pay for it by consolidating certain welfare programs and implementing a 10% tax on the goods and services that businesses produce.